imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 Do not mix ps_bg_boxedxxx and ps_bg_ghostboxedxxx in a single subtitle.

 Do not stripe subtitles containing Ruby text (Japanese) unless you have fully checked it all the way through to the player, and understand the result.

+### subtitles without outline/dropshadow or boxing

+If background colours are present, they should be retained using the `s_nonexxx` styles.

+Though these have no effect on display of IMSC, retaining such informaiton is important if the file is to be converted to teletext, for example.